From the Written Word to Web Databases: The Technology Pattern behind Digital Transformation

 • Stage 3: Experiment building lightweight task specific browser tools to reduce dependency of desktop utilities BEGINNER

-• Stage 4: Stage 3: Establish enterprise data backbone (PostgreSQL + PostGIS) ADVANCED
+• Stage 4: Establish enterprise data backbone (PostgreSQL + PostGIS) ADVANCED

 • Stage 5: Establish spatial data publication (GeoServer / mapping clients) ADVANCED